On Conditioning Brownian Particles to Coalesce: Abstract

 \section{Abstract}

-We consider a cylindrical Wiener process, interpreted as a system of independent Brownian particles starting from different points of the real line.
-In this paper, we study the conditional distribution of this system to the event that particles coalesce.
-After having introduced a notion of conditional distribution to a zero-probability event in a given direction of approximation, we prove that this conditional distribution coincides with the law of a modified massive Arratia flow, defined in~\cite{Konarovskyi:AP:2017}.
-In the case of finitely many particles, this result is independent of the direction of approximation. \\ \textbf{Keywords:} Regular conditional probability, modified massive Arratia flow, cylindrical Wiener process, coalescing Brownian motions \\ \textbf{AMS MSC 2020:} Primary 60E05, 60J90 Secondary 60G15, 60G44, 60K35 \\ \textit{Acknowledgement.} The authors are very grateful to Max von Renesse for very useful discussions and suggestions.
-The first author also thanks Andrey A. Dorogovtsev for his helpful comments and the interest to the studying problem
+We introduce the notion of a conditional distribution to a zero-probability event in a given direction of approximation, and prove that the conditional distribution of a family of independent Brownian particles to the event that their paths coalesce after the meeting coincides with the law of a modified massive Arratia flow, defined in~\cite{Konarovskyi:AP:2017}. \keywords{regular conditional probability \and modified massive Arratia flow \and cylindrical Wiener process\and coalescing Brownian motions} \subclass{MSC 2020: Primary 60E05, 60J90; Secondary 60G15, 60G44, 60K35}